-The master cylinder in a car stopping mechanism is a water-powered gadget in which the chambers and some cylinders are arranged in such a way that the mechanical power attached to the brake pedal in the auto by the driver of the vehicle or the brake switch in bicycles is converted to a water-driven load, which is thus used for braking by the brake caliper.
+The master cylinder, often referred to as the car master cylinder, in a car stopping mechanism is a water-powered gadget in which the chambers and some cylinders are arranged in such a way that the mechanical power attached to the brake pedal in the auto by the driver of the vehicle or the brake switch in bicycles is converted to a water-driven load, which is thus used for braking by the brake caliper.

 Types of Master Cylinders:

 An open system master cylinder assembly consists of a bladder inside the reservoir tanks.
 These bladders help to adjusts the level of brake fluid in the master’s cylinders.

 As one side of the bladders is exposed to the environment, it expands or contracts according to changes in heat.

 Advantages:- Automatic adjustment of brake fluid level in the master cylinder assembly, Disc brake system protection from overheating, Since the level of brake fluid is automatically adjusted by the expansion or contraction of the bladder, and it does not affect the performance of braking.
 You do not need to apply the brakes as it is an open system.

 Disadvantages:- A disadvantage is that it adjusts automatically.
 When the brake pads malfunction, the open system supplies an additional amount of fluid to the caliper, bore so that the piston can be adjusted according to the malfunctioning pad.

 If this condition persists for a long time, it can guarantee a change in the disc and caliper assembly, which is a very expensive affair.
 Apart from this, it creates brake noise & affects the braking performance.

 Underfilled bladder under vacuum or overfilled bladders under pressures brake fluid in an open system master cylinder can significantly affect braking performance.
 It is considered old technology.

 2. Closed System